vitkhudenko/session_tracker/README.md

 and which can not be represented by the `SessionRecord`.

 Please don't mess one with another.
 Actual implementation of session, including its persistence, is up to your app and is out of SessionTracker framework responsibility.
-It is correct say that session tracking state (the one tracked by SessionTracker) is a subset of a full session state in your app.
+It is correct to say that session tracking state (the one tracked by SessionTracker) is a subset of a full session state in your app.